archlinux/arch-security-tracker/README.md

 ### Virtualenv

-Python dependencies can be installed in a virtual environment (`virtualenv`), by running:
+Python dependencies can be installed in a virtual environment (`venv`), by running:

 ```
-virtualenv .virtualenv
+python -m venv .virtualenv
 . .virtualenv/bin/activate
 pip install -r requirements.txt
 ```